Peter and I attended the Kentucky Oaks and Derby this year! Finally!

-From the paddock bar area we walked back to the infield and found Peter’s cousin and a lot of the attendees of the house party from the night before.
-The infield area where they were seated was around turn 1 and was empty.
+From the paddock bar area, we walked back to the infield and found Peter’s cousin and a lot of the attendees of the house party from the night before.
+The infield area where they were seated was around turn 1 and it was empty.

 Ironically there is very little, if any, view of the track from the infield.
 A chainlink fence separates the infield from the grass and dirt tracks.
 In some areas of the infield, the ground slopes down toward the fence so you end up standing on ground that is lower than the track itself which obstructs the view.